-- NEW: The storm uprooted trees and sent debris flying through the air
+- The storm uprooted trees and sent debris flying through the air

 - Meteorologists forecast heavy rainfall and high winds across the region